 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time. “

 Humility is learning that in this life, we will experience more joy when we put others before ourselves.
 It is freedom from pride or arrogance.
-It is accepting your circumstances, no-matter what.
+It is accepting your circumstances, no matter what.
 It’s admitting that you don’t always have the answers, and that’s okay.

-Whether your son loves sports and is more athletic, or they enjoy art and are creative, it’s very important that we nurture what they love to do, and not try and mold them into what we want them to be.
+Whether your son loves sports and is more athletic, or they enjoy art and are creative, it’s very important that we nurture what they love to do and not try and mold them into what we want them to be.

 I came up with a quote, and it goes like this.

-A lot of mothers are seeing the effects of our decomposing world and freaking out.
-I know, because I do it, too.
+A lot of mothers are seeing the effects of our dark world and freaking out.
+I know because I do it, too.
 But what will your son gain from your fear of what’s changing in the world?

-When we make their faith about rules and must-do’s, instead of a very conscious choice for themselves, we are robbing them of the very beautiful gift of free will that Jesus himself died for.
+When we make faith about rules and must-do’s, instead of a very conscious choice for ourselves, we are robbing them of the very beautiful gift of free will that Jesus himself died for.

 This is why nurturing their faith at an appropriate age, with appropriate measures, will make all the difference for their future choice to follow Jesus.

-Whatever this looks like for you, make sure that fostering their spiritual life is not forceful, but nurturing.
+Whatever this looks like for you, make sure that fostering their spiritual life is not forceful but nurturing.
 One way we can do this is by modeling our faith.
 Our children watch us with open eyes.

 Here are a few ways you can implement spiritual direction for their life, without forcing it.